Uvacoder/aaa-notes-md-collect2/js/iterable_functions.md

 ];

 var allNinjasAreNamed = ninjas.every(function(ninja){
-    'name' in ninja;
+    return 'name' in ninja;
 })

 var allNinjasAreArmed = ninjas.every(function(ninja){
-    'weapon' in ninja;
+    return 'weapon' in ninja;
 })
 assert(allNinjasAreNamed, 'All the ninjas are named');
 assert(!allNinjasAreArmed, 'Not all the ninjas armed');

 var someNinjasAreArmed = ninjas.some(function(ninja){
-    'weapon' in ninja
+    return 'weapon' in ninja
 })
 assert(someNinjasAreArmed, 'Some ninjas are armed');
 ```